An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 \subsection{Notation}

 We let $\N=\{0,1,2,\dots\}$.
-The space of (equivalence classes of) integrable simple functions on the Lie group $G$ will be denoted by $D(G)$, while $\S(G)$ shall denote the space of Schwartz functions on $G=\R^d$.
-The indicator function of a subset $A$ of some measurable space will be denoted by $\chi_A$.
-Given two suitable functions $f_1,f_2$ on $G$, let $f_1*f_2$ denote the group convolution, i.e.
+The space of (equivalence classes of) integrable simple functions on a two-step stratified Lie group $G$ will be denoted by $D(G)$, while $\S(G)$ shall denote the space of Schwartz functions on $G\cong\R^d$.
+The indicator function of a subset $A$ of some measurable space will be denoted by $\textbf{1}_A$.
+Given two suitable functions $f_1,f_2$ on $G$, let $f*g$ denote the group convolution given by

-where $dh$ denotes the Lebesgue measure on $G$.
+where $d(x',u')$ denotes the Lebesgue measure on $G$.
 For a function $f\in L^1(\R^n)$, the Fourier transform $\hat f$ is defined by

 while the inverse Fourier transform $\check f$ is given by